-Photoshop Align and Distribute Layers Tutorial
+Align and Distribute Layers In Photoshop

-Here's a document I have open on my screen displaying some wooden blocks.
+Here's a document I have open on my screen displaying some wooden blocks:

 At the moment, the blocks are scattered all over the place, but what I'd like to do is arrange them in more of a 3x3 grid pattern.
 If we look in my Layers panel, we see that each block is sitting on its own layer above the Background layer.
 I've gone ahead and renamed each layer based on where I want each block to appear in the grid ("Top Left", "Top Right", "Bottom Right", etc.):